 This preparation, meaning-making, and empowerment are potent.
 Sororities and fraternities are some of the most well-educated, well-funded, and well-organized groups in the world.
 Considering our fraternal virtues, membership entwines with leading a life of honor; a journey taken with forever-friends at our sides.
-Some of life’s most worthwhile moments might come late at night, philosophically debating how principles in the ritual apply to daily modern life.
+Of course nothing in life is peachy 100% of the time, but some of life’s most worthwhile moments might come late at night, philosophically debating how principles in the ritual apply to daily modern life.
 The sorority/fraternity experience is more important today than it ever has been.

 The Sorority & Fraternity Life Office provides training for personal development and leadership resources.
 I meet regularly with the student leaders of each fraternal chapter, each governing umbrella organization, and all project committees, both challenging and supporting them, as they strive to both continually improve and always do the right thing.
 This is especially important in light of the dragons (alcohol, drugs, hazing, sexual misconduct, mental health, death) that have faced not only sorority/fraternity members, but college students across the country.
 Whitman’s student-driven initiatives and organizational prevention/education programs collaborate to champion the purity of our fraternal purposes.
 Greek Whitties are making our world better every single day.
 Service opportunities abound in our sphere, and we have a leadership opportunity available for literally every student who wants one.